Train GP registrars in your practice

 How do I become a GP supervisor?

-As an individual doctor within a training practice, you may be eligible to become a GP supervisor if you:
+As an individual doctor within an accredited training facility, you may be eligible to become a GP supervisor if you:

 - Hold current, full, unrestricted registration with the Medical Board of Australia